Home » Bread and Rolls » Easy Flour Tortillas From Scratch

 This post may contain affiliate links.
 Please read our disclosure policy.

 Elevate your next Mexican meal with these incredible flour tortillas from scratch.
 The perfect vehicle for tacos, burritos, enchiladas, and more, these tortillas manage to be soft, pliable, and sturdy all at once.
-Plus they’re amazingly easy to make – five ingredients and mixed either in the stand mixer or by hand.
+Plus they’re amazingly easy to make—five ingredients and mixed either in the stand mixer or by hand.

 A stack of flour tortillas made from scratch.

-I can, however, tell you without a doubt when something is delicious, and believe me when I say that these tortillas meet and exceed all your tastebuds’ expectations.
+I can, however, tell you without a doubt when something is delicious, and believe me when I say that these tortillas will meet and exceed all your tastebuds’ expectations.

 A stack of flour tortillas made from scratch.